 What Our Cincinnati Child Support Attorneys Help With

-• File for Child Support: File for a child support order that ensures your child’s financial needs are covered.
+• File for Child Support – File for a child support order through Hamilton County Job and Family Services or the courts to make sure your child’s financial needs are covered.

-• Child Support Modifications – Update your support order when income, employment, or circumstances change.
+• Child Support Modifications – Update your existing support order when income, employment, or other circumstances change under Ohio Revised Code § 3119.

-• Child Support Enforcement – Take legal action when the other parent isn’t paying – including working with the Ohio Child Support Enforcement Agency (CSEA).
+• Child Support Enforcement – Take legal action when the other parent isn’t paying — including wage garnishment, contempt motions, and working with the Ohio Child Support Enforcement Agency (CSEA).

-• Terminating Child Support – End a child support obligation when your child ages out or circumstances qualify.
+• Terminating Child Support – End a child support obligation when your child turns 18, graduates high school, or other qualifying circumstances apply.

-• Paternity – Establish legal paternity to secure your rights as a father, including custody, parenting time, and child support.
+• Paternity – Establish legal paternity to secure your rights as a father, including custody, parenting time, and child support obligations.

-• Child Support Calculations – Make sure the Ohio Child Support Guidelines are applied correctly to your income and expenses so the amount is accurate and fair.
+• Child Support Calculations & Deviations – Make sure the Ohio Child Support Guidelines are applied correctly to your income and expenses — and pursue a deviation from the guidelines when the standard calculation doesn’t fit your situation.

 Gavvl’s Child Support Lawyers Do Things Differently

 Gavvl makes dealing with child support in Cincinnati simpler and more affordable — whether you’re going through a divorce, establishing support as an unmarried parent, or modifying an existing order.
-Our Cincinnati child support lawyers use technology and a client-focused model to give you high-quality legal representation without the stress or financial worry.
+Named a 2026 Firm to Watch by Best Lawyers and rated 4.8+ stars across 80+ Google reviews, our Cincinnati child support lawyers use a modern, client-focused model to give you quality legal representation without the stress or financial worry.

-Get connected quickly with a local, experienced child support attorney who fits your specific situation.
+We’ll match you with a local, experienced child support attorney who knows Hamilton County’s courts and fits your specific situation.

 Child Support in Cincinnati — How It Works